olcf/spack-environments/linux-rhel8-zen3/baseline/README.md

         - openblas/0.3.23-omp
 ```

+This is included in the ``spack.yaml`` file, but has been commented out.
+OpenMPI is also included as a commented out example as well.

 ### Adding User-Defined Dependencies to the environment

 These can be added to the ``spack.yaml`` by adding to the ``specs`` list.
 A dependency that is not already installed